Class AA (Part 20): Adding New Homes Above Detached Commercial and Mixed-Use Buildings

 Space Standards and Minimum Size

-From 6 April 2021, Article 3(9A) of the GPDO provides that Schedule 2 does not permit any new dwellinghouse created under Class AA where the gross internal floorspace is less than 37 square metres, or where the dwelling does not comply with the nationally described space standard issued by DCLG on 27 March 2015.
-This applies to every new flat created — not just the scheme as a whole.
+The GPDO does not permit any new dwellinghouse created under Class AA where the gross internal floorspace of a new dwelling is less than 37 square metres, or where the dwelling does not comply with the nationally described space standard.

 Practical Considerations

 No Article 4 Direction — Article 4 Directions can remove Part 20 PD rights.
-Some LPAs have made directions removing Class AA rights, particularly in employment areas and town centres.
+Some LPAs have made directions removing Class AA rights.
 This must be confirmed before any application is made.

 Get Prior Approval Planning Advice